developmentseed/labs-375-stac-geoparquet-backend/README.md

 ## Core assumptions

-- Everything we build should either be in this repo or in an already-existing one ... we shouldn't stand up any new repos.
 - We want to be public-by-default (with appropriate throttling) with all of our services.
   We want to show this off to the world, not keep it secret.
 - We'd like to use [stac-rs](https://github.com/stac-utils/stac-rs) and its Python friend, [stacrs](https://github.com/gadomski/stacrs), as much as possible.